RightNiceGames/209-mobile-game/README.md

 - Advanced Milestone Achieved

 Individual Deliverables:
-- Post Mortem 1000+ words
+- Post Mortem, at least 1000 words
+  - Thorough Reflections and Learnings
+  - Meaningful Contributions Documented
-- Daily Journal+ words per day
+- Daily Journal, avg. of 50+ words per day
+  - Reflect on Your Work
+    - Learnings, Challenges, Solutions

 ## Grouping
 The groups for this project will be determined by your Teacher.
 Changes to the groupings can be made under certain circumstances.
 But the goal of this project is to promote exchange with new team mates and provide rewarding challenges.